 Below is a selection of photos from the tree survey.
 There are many, many more that I will send to the Friends of the Roslin Moat, including dead trees or other things that might be of interest to someone who’s caring for a woodland, but that don’t make for a pretty photo album!

-* A countable tree was one that was either large enough to be counted on its own or one that was standing on its own.
+* A countable tree was either large enough to be counted on its own or one that was standing on its own.
 Small saplings in tight clusters were marked as clusters rather than counted individually.